Cibico99/DockerESP/README.md

 # DockerESP
 Wireless ESP upload/management in a Docker!

 ## Warning!!!
 Currently no security implemented!
 If your system is accessible from the internet, anyone could access your ESP's.

+## Overview
+1. ESP/ holds the php files for the website - this folder will be interactive with the container(mounted)
+2. Lua_files/ holds the files that are to be placed onto the ESP

 ## Quick Start
 Things to change to make this work right away, if you already know what your doing, or just like getting lost like me =)